Thyroid Disease Testing - CAM 135

 NICE states to “consider” thyroid dysfunction tests for adults, children, and “young people” for the following indications:

-• “a clinical suspicion of thyroid disease”
+• “A clinical suspicion of thyroid disease”

 • New-onset atrial fibrillation